 I am a PhD student (MEng/SB 2016) in Computer Science and Artificial Intelligence.
-I am a member of the Probabilistic Computing Project, advised by Vikash Mansinghka, where we design and build probabilistic systems.
-My research interests are in probabilistic AI, computational formalisms of probability theory, and algorithmic approaches to statistical data analysis.
+I am a member of the Probabilistic Computing Project, advised by Vikash Mansinghka.
+My research is centered around the design and implementation of probabilistic systems; algorithmic approaches to statistical data analysis; and computational formalisms of probability theory.

 Detecting Dependencies in Sparse, Multivariate Databases Using Probabilistic Programming and Non-parametric Bayes